tivsharma/Computational-Study-on-Optimizing-Transportation-Cost-in-Railway-Logistics-/README.md

 - **Manual Optimiaztion Techiques** (Transporation Problem)

 #Key Insights
-- **Profit maximization** for food delivery across 4 railway platforms using a transportation model|
+- **Profit maximization** for food delivery across 4 railway platforms using a transportation model.
-- Solved using **Excel Solver** with detailed step-by-step methodology|
+- Solved using **Excel Solver** with detailed step-by-step methodology.
-- Achieved a daily **optimal profit of ₹3,04,450/-** for the catering provider|
+- Achieved a daily **optimal profit of ₹3,04,450/-** for the catering provider.
-- The solution is **scalable** and can be applied across different locations and cost structures|
+- The solution is **scalable** and can be applied across different locations and cost structures.
 - The paper uses **secondary data** and realistic assumptions to mirror real-world logistics conditions.

   #Data Summary